bipinbce/AWS_SQS_Demo/README.md

 # AWS_SQS_Demo
-In this is repository you will find how to connect to implement AWS SQS
+In this is repository you will find how to  implement AWS SQS in .net core